 As Fast Company put it, “Now you can discuss this month’s sales figures and order a Quesalupa combo at the same time.”
 When you’re stuck at your desk come lunchtime, it doesn’t get much better than that.

 What it means for marketers: Ordering food online is already incredibly easy, especially with delivery services like Seamless and Grubhub.
 Still, Taco Bell saw an opportunity to get ahead of the curve and make the process even simpler for customers.
-If anything, bots should show brands that is always room for growth and experimentation as new tools become available.

 The app will then send updates on your driver’s status and even let your friends know you have a ride.
-So, no lying and saying you’re five minutes away when you’re still trying to make your way out the door!

 With the weather bot, Customers can set a time to automatically receive the daily forecast each morning and even choose whether they want the three or seven-day forecasts sent to them.